Introduction

 Do not scrap your old amp yet, with 100 Euros (a Raspberry Pi and a high quality DAC I2S daugtherboard) you can transform it into a state of the art network streamer.

-As a Media Server, upmpdcli implements its functions through independant plugins.
+As a Media Server, upmpdcli implements its functions through independent plugins.
 One of these will make local audio files accessible through UPnP, and some others will turn upmpdcli into a proxy for a number of streaming services, exposing their catalog and streams to the UPnP side.
 Some other plugins implement miscellaneous functions, mostly dealing with radio stations or catalogs.

 The next section explains the network audio terms (UPnP, Media Renderer, etc.) if your knowledge needs a little brushing up.
 Else, you can jump to the upmpdcli overview section, which exposes the above in a little more detail, or, even directly to the upmpdcli media renderer section, or to one of the chapters in the upmpdcli media server section.